General Information Safety @ Sea Fun Stuff Resources

 Swell - A wave that's just great.

-Pulpit - somewhere you pray you are going to pick up a mooring buoy.
+Pulpit - somewhere you go to pray you are going to pick up a mooring buoy.

 Tabernacle - something similar to pulpit, but a different religion.